tjmahr/adventofcode20/README.md

     Functional programming.
 -   07a/b *Find how many bags are contained in other bags (tree traversal):* Domain specific language.
+-   08a/b *Determining whether a simple program loops forever or terminates:* Object-orienting programming.

 By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.